Love

 The Bizarre Sign Your Relationship Won't Work Out

-Love, trust, and open communication, among many other things define the success of your relationship.
 And now, you can add a new — and unexpected — factor: your credit scores.

 According to a 2015 article, the Federal Reserve Board, the Brookings Institution, and the University of California in Los Angeles examined the credit scores of 49,363 couples from different credit companies.

-Using a metric range of 280 to 850, in the first six years of a couple's relationship they found that the higher the credit scores for partners, the more likely their relationship was a success.
+Using a metric range of 280 to 850, in the first six years of a couple's relationship they found that the higher the credit scores of partners, the more likely their relationship was a success.

 "They found that each 105-point bump in an individual's credit score made them 32 percent less likely to break up with their partner in the six years after getting together," said the article's author Zahra Barnes.